*Why is Redis different compared to other key-value stores?

 *Are Redis on-disk-snapshots atomic?

-Yes, redis background saving process is always fork(2)ed when the server is outside of the execution of a command, so every command reported to be atomic in RAM is also atomic from the point of view of the disk snapshot.
+Yes, Redis background saving process is always forked when the server is outside of the execution of a command, so every command reported to be atomic in RAM is also atomic from the point of view of the disk snapshot.

-It's very unlikely that CPU becomes your bottleneck with Redis, as usually Redis is either memory or network bound.
-For instance using pipelining Redis running on an average Linux system can deliver even 500k requests per second, so if your application mainly uses O(N) or O(log(N)) commands it is hardly going to use too much CPU.
+It's not very frequent that CPU becomes your bottleneck with Redis, as usually Redis is either memory or network bound.
+For instance, using pipelining Redis running on an average Linux system can deliver even 1 million requests per second, so if your application mainly uses O(N) or O(log(N)) commands, it is hardly going to use too much CPU.

-However to maximize CPU usage you can start multiple instances of Redis in the same box and treat them as different servers.
-At some point a single box may not be enough anyway, so if you want to use multiple CPUs you can start thinking at some way to shard earlier.
+However, to maximize CPU usage you can start multiple instances of Redis in the same box and treat them as different servers.
+At some point a single box may not be enough anyway, so if you want to use multiple CPUs you can start thinking of some way to shard earlier.

-What is the maximum number of keys a single Redis instance can hold? and what the max number of elements in a List, Set, Sorted Set?
+*What is the maximum number of keys a single Redis instance can hold? and what is the max number of elements in a Hash, List, Set, Sorted Set?

-In theory Redis can handle up to 232 keys, and was tested in practice to handle at least 250 million of keys per instance.
-We are working in order to experiment with larger values.
+Redis can handle up to 232 keys, and was tested in practice to handle at least 250 million keys per instance.

-Every list, set, and sorted set, can hold 232 elements.
+Every hash, list, set, and sorted set, can hold 232 elements.

 In other words your limit is likely the available memory in your system.